Ole Jørgen Hammeken

-Ole Jørgen Hammeken − born in 1956 in Nuuk, the capital of Greenland, of Maritha and Motzflot Hammeken − is a Greenlandic explorer and actor, based in Denmark and Russia.
+Ole Jørgen Hammeken (25 June 1956 - 7 November 2025) was a Greenlandic explorer and actor based in Denmark and New York.
+He was born in Nuuk, the capital of Greenland, and was the son of Maritha and Motzflot Hammeken.

 Career

 Polar exploration

 He participated in 2007 in the 'Global Warming Dogsled Expedition' – a journey of over 500 km up and over the Greenland ice sheet from Uummannaq Fjord to Ilulissat, intended to draw people's attention to climate change and global warming.

 In 2008, Hammeken completed a circumpolar voyage in a motorized open boat.
 In February 2009, Hammeken planned a centennial dog sled trip from northern Canada to the North Pole, 771 km (480 mi), one-way, minimum distance, retracing the footsteps of Robert Peary.
-He is a member of The Explorers Club.
+He was a member of The Explorers Club.

 Acting

 In 2009 Hammeken played the lead role of Ikuma in Le Voyage D'Inuk, a French-Greenlandic film in the Greenlandic language.
 The film premiered on 20 April 2010 in Stockholm, Sweden.